Charl-AI/lightning-template/README.md

 python src/train.py
 ```

-For options run `python src/train.py --help` to show arguments you can pass from the command line.
+For options, run `python src/train.py --help` to show arguments you can pass from the command line.

 ### Citation
 ```